IdentitySeal/IdentitySeal/README.md

 I'm Timi

-I'm a Fullstack developer skilled at problem-solving, presentations and collaborating with creative & development teams to build all aspects of the user experience and user interface for client-facing landing pages
+A Fullstack developer skilled at problem-solving, presentations and collaborating with creative & development teams to build all aspects of the user experience and user interface for client-facing landing pages

 <h1 align="center">Github Stats ✨</h1>